-As with all Vendor Bills, select or create the vendor from which you're purchasing the asset, then click the Add a Line link under the Invoice Lines tab.
+As with all Vendor Bills, select or create the vendor.
+Then click the Add an Line link under the Bill tab.

 Creating an Asset Product

-Product Name: Give the product a name that conveys what the item is.
+When creating the asset product, first give it a name that conveys what the item is.